Learning at Pre-School

 Your child’s key person will observe and plan for your child in all seven areas of development in the Early Years Foundation Stage to ensure they are progressing towards the early learning goals.

-Your key person will compile a learning journey consisting of examples of children’s work, observations and planned next steps in their development.
+Your key person will update an online learning book consisting of photographs of children, observations and planned next steps in their development.
 They will write a summative report of your child’s learning three times a year.
 This will coincide with parent’s evenings in which your key person can advise you on how to support your child’s learning at home.

-We encourage parents to tell us of any interests that have happened at home.
-You can use the “I would love to share” cards in the foyer or email us.
-As we plan from children’s interests, this information really helps us to plan meaningful activities and carry these interests forward.
+Parents can log on to view their child's learning book at any time and we encourage parents to use this to tell us of any interests and learning that has happened at home.
+This information really helps us to plan meaningful activities and carry these interests forward.

 The EYFS and useful a resource for parents relating to development in the Early years called ‘what to expect when – a parents guide’ can be viewed at the following link: Foundation Years.